gjadi-mej/Test-rst-rendering/tests/ext-res-loader/java-testsuite-runner-ext-res-loader/README.md

 If your implementation has not an available implementation of `ExternalResourceWriter`, please create it and update this testsuite with this additional support.

-Below is the javadoc of the interface `ExternalResourceWriter` with its methods to override.
+Below is the Javadoc of the interface `ExternalResourceWriter` with its methods to override.

 ### `public interface ExternalResourceWriter`